-This program introduces the student to air, ocean, truck and rail transportation and to the world geography over which goods move.
+This course introduces the student to air, ocean, truck and rail transportation and to the world geography over which goods move.
 Incoterms ®2010 outlines the transfer of cost and risk between the seller and buyer.
-A CIFFA Certificate in International Freight Forwarding is awarded after successful completion of International Transportation and Trade and Essentials of Freight Forwarding.

 NOTE: The online version of the course does NOT include a printed copy of the textbook; students are given access to an e-textbook.
 Printed copies of the textbook can be purchased directly from CIFFA for an additional fee.

 IMPORTANT NOTE: This Online On Demand course begins immediately upon completing registration.
 If you are not prepared to start the course, do not complete the registration process.

 CIFFA’s Online On Demand courses are a self-paced study program where students work through the course materials on their own, without a weekly schedeule.
 Students must complete all lessons, exercises and the final exam within 4 months of their registration date.